agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 <add key="runtimeURL" value="~/AgileDialogsKendoRuntime.custom.aspx" \>
 ```

-As you can see, in this example a “Cancel” button has been moved to the right
+As you can see, in this example a **Cancel** button has been moved to the right
 and a new footer has been included:

 ![](../media/AgileDialogsDesignGuide/CustomizingLookAndFeel_22.png)